 Don't Panic.
 Stay Calm!

-If you need help with a specific wildlife problem, contact the Virginia Department of Game & Inland Fisheries
+If you need help with a specific wildlife problem, contact the Virginia Department of Game and Inland Fisheries

 on its toll-free wildlife conflict helpline: 1-855-571-9003.
 You can also consult your Internet browser, or the Yellow Pages, for private critter/pest control companies serving Prince William County to help you with your problem.

 "REMEMBER, WILDLIFE CAN ONLY ENTER YOUR HOME OR PROPERTY IF YOU LET IT."